-Judy Lombardi, our Featured Photographer from June, 2011, is an accomplished nature photographer with a knack for getting shots of scenes that most people never get to experience.
-Read on to learn about what inspires her to capture the stunning wildlife pictures highlighted in this slide show:
+Judy Lombardi is an accomplished nature photographer with a knack for getting shots of scenes that most people never get to experience.
+Read on to learn about what inspires her to capture the stunning wildlife featured in this collection of photos celebrating New England wildlife.

 There is nothing more beautiful than the first light of dawn.
 It often heralds the day with a burst of radiant color that takes ones breath away.
 It is my favorite time of day, and sunrise frequently finds me in the woods, on a pond, or en route to one of the many beautiful places of VT or NH.
 Early morning is the best time for sighting wildlife, and photographing them in the warm glow of dawn often produces magical results.

 Photography has always been a large part of my life.
 Growing up with a camera in my hand often allowed me the freedom and creative license to capture the beauty that surrounded me.
 Looking back on those pictures, I always seemed to favor capturing nature and “wildlife” (generally my dogs and cats) over posed family photos.

 My twenty years as a Naval Officer afforded me the perfect opportunity to travel the globe and truly see the world through my camera lens.
 Whether it was a picture of a striking volcano in the Philippine Islands, or the incredibly beautiful fog-bound coast of Oregon, I was in constant pursuit of the “perfect picture”.
 Capturing sunrise or sunset from the deck of a ship on the open ocean is truly indescribable.